2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Chief Client Experience Officer at HaystackID, LLC

-Adam is the Chief Client Experience Officer at HaystackID, LLC, where he focuses on delivering exceptional client service in e-discovery and forensic services.
-He has extensive experience advising clients on e-discovery strategies, data preservation, and information governance.
-Adam is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Adam is the Chief Client Experience Officer at HaystackID, LLC, where he focuses on e-discovery and information governance.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Adam is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Amy E. Sellars

-Amy is Associate General Counsel at Gunster, where she advises the firm on e-discovery, information governance, and data privacy matters.
-She has extensive experience managing large-scale e-discovery projects and developing strategies to reduce costs and risks associated with electronic discovery.
-Amy is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Amy is Senior Counsel at Gunster, where she focuses on e-discovery and information governance.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Amy is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Annika K. Martin